SimracerCoin/cartesi-testing/README.md

   -- $'cd /mnt/processresult ; dd if=$(flashdrive input) of=results.raw ; ./processresult.sh results.raw > $(flashdrive output)'
 ```

 The result of the processing will be stored in the output.raw file.

+## Aditional info regarding processing race results

+The processing done above serves just as an example, in a real scenario we have to consider the following:

+* Each game has it's own format regarding race results and so will have it's own processing script too
-The processing done here serves just as an example, in a real scenario each private league is going to be able to assign it's own points, bonus and penalties according to the race results.
-So it will exist another input file, a configuration file that enables leagues to have their own points and penalty system.
+* Each private league is going to be able to assign it's own points, bonus and penalties according to the race results.
+Also each league will have it's own prize scheme (crypto awarded for position) and deduction system (crypto deducted for damage/incidents).
+So it will exist another input file, a configuration file with parameters such as:
+  * Mapping for each position points
+  * Bonus points according to league criteria (for example bonus for most laps led)
+  * Penalty points regarding incidents
+  * Crypto prize for postion
+  * Crypto deduction regarding incidents/damage

-The processing of a race result file will then be used to update the season standings and also the crypto budget of each driver/team.
-There are 2 options here, one is to make the transfer of crypto after each race to the wallet of each driver/team.
-The other is update that budget value in a database or even in the smartcontract.
-In this case there would be a method for players to redeem their budget whenever they want.
+The processing of a race result file will then be used to update the season standings and also the crypto budget of each player.
+The season standings info can be saved in any database and be available to show in the frontend.
+The crypto budget of each player should be stored in the smart contract.
+In this smart contract there should be also a method for players to redeem their budget, or part of it, whenever they want.